b1tw0rker/linux/README.md

 ```

-Using / at the end of the url is mandatory. ab will not run without the slah at the end.
+Using / at the end of the url is mandatory. ab will not run without the slash at the end.

 ```bash